 The most common type of legal document is a contract, which can take various forms and shapes.

-For example, when a company wants to hire an employee, they sign a contract that includes the terms between the employer and employee.
+For example, when a company wants to hire an employee, they sign a contract that includes the terms between the employer and the employee.

 Types of legal documents